 Start Here

-A curated path through the concepts that matter most for writing real M code.
+A curated path for Power BI users making the transition from the UI to writing M directly.
 Work through these in order — each one builds on the last.

 What's Next